Last updated: March 13th, 2018

 One of the first questions you should ask yourself is whether you want permanent life insurance or term life insurance.
 There are pros and cons to each.
 For example, permanent life insurance is great for many people because it provides you with coverage for the rest of your life, therefore ensuring that your loved ones get a death benefit no matter when you pass.

-On the other hand, term life insurance can save you a lot of money because it provides you with coverage for a set period of time— usually between 10 and 30 years— which typically covers you during the time in your life when you need coverage the most (such as when you are getting older, but still have dependents who rely on you and your income).
+On the other hand, term life insurance can save you a lot of money because it provides you with coverage for a standard length of time— normally between 10 and 30 years— which typically covers you during the time in your life when you need coverage the most (such as when you are getting older, but still have dependents who rely on you and your income).
 Many term policies can also be converted over to permanent life insurance before they are up, even if you’ve been paying the same low premiums for a certain number of years.

 So, term life insurance is actually the better option for most people because of its comparably low price.Price isn’t everything though.
 You need to take the time to consider all of the possible options and weigh the pros and cons of each of them.